 Radio and television have used sonic branding to great effect for years – most programmes have their own distinctive soundtrack that means we need not look at our watches to know it’s news time at ten.
 Using distinctive music in advertisements, too, is tried, tested and effective.

 So what’s all the fuss about sonic branding?

-The need for sonic branding has been gathering pace since the late nineties.
+The need for sonic or audio branding has been gathering pace since the late nineties.
 In digital media 2D branding is no longer enough, so kinetic and sonic branding solutions are now pre-requisites.
 Sonic branding relates a special sound or tune that readily identifies products or services associated with a particular organisation.
 Since much of our day can be spent listening without necessarily hearing, sounds can cut-through where visual branding can’t.
 When developed effectively, sonic branding has the ability to penetrate both the emotional and the logical parts of the mind, which is why the tobacco industry has been restricted from the use of sonic branding in the US since 1970.

 As with other senses, music or branded tunes can become a strong memory trigger that enhances the brain’s ability to recall and associate a particular message with a brand.
 It’s an important dimension of ‘experiential branding’ and increasingly effective online and via mobile devices.
 With digital media all around us, sonic branding has a very big future.

 The development of acoustic design requires similar techniques used by designers in the visual identity process.
 Using the imagery of a specific product, service or corporate identity, we develop acoustic cues that not only fit the visual values but also reinforce the brand proposition.
 In the case of Intel, the company wanted a short piece of music that evoked innovation, trouble-shooting skills and the inside of a computer, whilst also sounding corporate and inviting.